Salmagundi Club 2009 Annual

-Once the painting was safely delivered to the Salmagundi Club we traveled to Astoria, Queens, New York to visit with my Uncle Ernie.
-My Uncle took over the house in Queens from my grandparents after they past away.
-This is the house where I spent most of my summers as a child and it always brings back memories when I visit.
+Once the painting was safely delivered to the Salmagundi Club, we traveled to Astoria, Queens, New York to visit with my Uncle Ernie.
+My Uncle took over the house in Queens from my grandparents after they passed away.
+This is the house where I spent most of my summers as a child, and it always brings back memories when I visit.

 We took some time to have dinner at our favorite pizzeria in Astoria.

-Before heading back to Connecticut we had to stop and visit Teti Anne.
+Before heading back to Connecticut, we had to stop and visit Teti Anne.
 Anne Fucich was my very first art instructor as a child.
 She is 92 years old and still living on her own in Queens.
-We stayed for a while and reminisced about the old days and we also talked about art.
+We stayed for a while and reminisced about the early days, and we also talked about art.
 Teti Anne was very excited about my painting that was accepted into the Salmagundi Club exhibition.

 Below are some thoughts Ann shared with us during the visit:

 “People say painting is stressful but I think it’s just the opposite.
 Because once you begin the ideas just start flowing and before you know it… poof… you have a painting.”

 "My problem was that once I started I just could not stop… I’ll just finish this color, and then it was I’ll just finish the next color and the next, and I just could not stop once I started.”